andytudhope/thebluebook/source/canto-x/slow-dance.md

 with the near-static tongue of sunset in a melody it takes a lifetime to hear.

-A nimbus-clouded voice,
+Nimbus-clouded voices,
-we get to dance with floating water, we get to be the wildness and the wet every time we fall, every time we are drawn back up into the blue;
+we get to dance with floating water, we get to be wildness and wet every time we fall, every time we are drawn back up into the blue;